- Law Enforcement & Public Safety

 - Receive information about reportable accidental chemical releases and ensure that emergency response plans are followed by the responsible facility when responding to such releases.

-- Assist the County in the preparation of a Hazardous Material Emergency Response Preparedness Assessment.
+- Assist Montgomery County in the preparation of a Hazardous Material Emergency Response Preparedness Assessment.

 - Maintain a database of all planning and reporting facilities and the hazardous chemicals reported by these facilities utilizing the CAMEO chemical information systems database.